 Phishing test.
 To minimize risk from phishing attacks, organizations may implement an email phishing test.
 This involves distribution of a harmless email spoof to employees, usually engineered by IT within the organization.
 The email poses no actual risk to employees, but it serves to identify who does and doesn't understand email phishing security.
 IT is supplied with information on how users interact with the email.

 Of course, real email phishing can harm the organization, but a test phishing email identifies areas of weakness in education and email security awareness.
 Email phishing security test results may necessitate training among the staff if it is discovered that individuals lack the expertise needed to identify potential phishing risks.

 Unsuspecting targets may be fooled by name recognition of trusted names or brands.
-Spear phishing attacks target a particular person or group of people, usually low- to midlevel employees.
-This makes it different from phishing campaigns characterized by mass email distribution to an indiscriminate pool of users.
+Spear-phishing attacks target a particular person or group of people, usually low-level to midlevel employees.
+This makes it different from other types of phishing scams that are characterized by mass email distribution to an indiscriminate pool of users.

 Whale phishing.
-A whale phishing incident is an attack on high-level company executives like CFOs or CEOs.
+A whale phishing incident is a type of phishing scam that targets high-level company executives, like CFOs or CEOs.
 The term whaling is used to describe the size of the attack.
 Whaling targets are larger authorities within the organization.
 Attackers often intend to steal sensitive information from the organization.
 Employees in high-level positions have the most access to this critical data, which makes them natural targets in this type of phishing attack.